tjhleeds/user-scripts/README.md

 3. Click the Raw button.
 4. Tampermonkey will open it with a button for installing it.

+# Changelog

+See [CHANGELOG.md](/CHANGELOG.md) for a list of all changes to each script.

 # Scripts

 ## todoist-copy-task-comments